-As an example of use, we implemented a brute-force sudoku solver.
+As an example, we used this backtracking algorithm to solve sudoku with brute-force.
 Sudoku is a fashionable game that consists in filling a $n^2 \times n^2$ grid with integers from 1 to n^2 according to constraints that ensure, given some initial numbers, that only one solution is possible.
-We generate the children by trying every possibility for each free square and checking for validity.
+The children are generated by trying every number at each free square and checking for validity.
 A mild optimisation consists in composing the children function several times to obtain enough nodes for an even distribution between processors, which becomes mandatory when increasing the size of the machine.